JuliaORNL/HWEnergyTracer.jl/README.md

     echo "End HWEnergyTracer.jl"
     ```

 The tracer will generate a CSV file with power information.
-The CSV file will have the following columns for NVIDIA and AMD GPUs (this will be updated as needed):
+The CSV file will have the following columns (this will be updated as needed):

+NVIDIA GPUs:

     ```
     NVIDIA NVML Power Trace